samvardani/GuardBench/GITHUB_REBRANDING_CHECKLIST.md

 - Professional appearance for enterprise sales
 - Consistent branding across all channels
 - Easier to find and recognize
-- SEO benefits (searchable as "SeaRai")
+- SEO benefits (searchable as "SeaRei")

 **Timeline:**
 - Manual steps: 30-60 minutes